 Step 3.
 Place the envelope template on your paper.
-It is important to know what is the top and bottom of your (more…)
+It is important to know what is (more…)

 While there is some debate over the date of the original hatpin (vs straight pin),we do know that women have been using pins to secure veils, wimples, hats and bonnets for hundreds of years.
 Until 1820 hatpin making in England was a cottage industry in which demand far exceeded supply.
 One solution was to import crafted pins from France.
 In order to support Britain’s crafters, in 1820 a law was passed allowing pins to be imported ONLY on January 1 and 2!
 Some suggest the phrase “pin money” was so called because it was spent by the lady of the house on her hatpins, dress pins and brooch pins!

 All pins were still handmade at this point, and remained so until 1832 when a machine was invented in the United States, which could mass-produce the pins.
 After this prices dropped considerably as machines made pins were crafted England and France, soon after.